shayda-maher/SQLScripts/README.md

-A collection of SQL files
+This repository provides a sample of data analysis work I completed using SQL using sample datasets